-Any time a motorist drives while distracted, they put their life and the lives of others on the road at risk.
+Any time a motorist drives while distracted, they put their lives and the lives of others on the road at risk.
 This is particularly true for commercial truck drivers who pilot exceptionally large and heavy big rig vehicles, which are capable of causing catastrophic damage when involved in an accident.
 The potential of commercial vehicles to inflict serious—and often fatal—damage during an accident is one reason why the Federal Motor Carrier Safety Administration (FMCSA) expressly prohibits several common distracted driving behaviors and imposes stiff penalties for commercial drivers who fail to comply.
 Read on to learn more about distracted driving statistics, common truck driver distractions, and what you can do if you were injured in an accident caused by a distracted commercial driver.

 Distracted Driving Accident Statistics